Alaskan Frontiers: Gay Travel Adventure

 Explore Alaska’s highlights on this trip led by a local gay outdoors specialist.
 Kayak to a glacier, raft a glacial whitewater river, hike in Denali National Park, trek across a glacier with crampons, take a scenic bush flight, voyage across Prince William Sound and more!
 Traverse the wilderness: Fairbanks, Denali, McCarthy, Kennicott Glacier, Valdez, Anchorage and all points in between!

-Day 1: Arrive in Fairbanks
+Day 1: Arrive in Anchorage

-Day 3: On to Denali
+Day 3: Denali – Tundra Wilderness Tour

 Next, we will head deep into the wilderness of Denali National Park on a wildlife-watching shuttle bus to Toklat.
 Virtually the only way to get into the park is via the park buses.
 These are modified school buses traveling on a gravel road.
 Therefore, the pristine alpine scenery and frequent wildlife sightings mean this journey is often a trip highlight for visitors.
 Don’t forget your camera and binoculars!
 Dinner will be at a locally owned restaurant famous for its Alaskan seafood.